-- Coordinate with Barrow Mansion tenants and Jersey City Medical Center to offer health and wellness seminars and CPR training at the Mansion.
-Create a small Task Force to coordinate this event or series of activities, create a work plan and budget for Board approval. - Create a small Task Force to identify new community partners in the immigrant and Jersey City ethnic communities, and create programming at the Mansion that meets their needs.
-Create a work plan and budget for any program for Board review.
+• Coordinate with Barrow Mansion tenants and Jersey City Medical Center to offer health and wellness seminars and CPR training at the Mansion.
+Create a small Task force to coordinate this event or series of activities, create a work plan and budget for Board approval.

-• Upon completion of the restoration of the Billiard Room and Bowling Alley, work with the Jersey City Moms Meet Up group to promote these spaces as a fun rental opportunity, developing a strategy that ensures that this use will not cause damage to the historic fabric.
-Work with the Building Manager to create a rental agreement/rules and fee schedule for any outside use of this facility.
+• Upon completion of the restoration of the Billiard Room and Bowling Alley, work with the senior citizen bowling groups to promote these spaces as a rental opportunity, developing a strategy that ensures that this use will not cause damage to the historic fabric.
+Work with the Building Manager to create a rental agreement/rules and fee schedule for any outside use of these facilities.